 Overview

-This rubric is designed to assess students’ understanding of how can affect decision-making about sustainability within communities.
+This rubric is designed to assess students’ understanding of how decisions can affect decision-making about sustainability within communities.
 Because the SLO is purposefully opaque about whose “decisions” it refers to, we have created the rubric to assess students’ awareness of the bias within and outside of communities, as well as personal bias, such as bias the students bring to the table.
 As you utilize this rubric, keep in mind that the rubric assumes that students understand sustainability as a holistic concept (including.g. the 3 E’s model: economy, environment, and equity).
 Students should also have some experience applying that definitional knowledge to a decision-making framework/perspective.
 Students should particularly have a baseline knowledge of the different stakeholders involved in the community at issue, understand the concept of stakeholder interests, and be able to identify the needs of different groups within said community.

 In using this rubric, please note: